 There are certain shampoos and conditioners that are rough on thin hair, but those aren’t the only factors to keep in mind.
 Thin hair is generally very sensitive, fragile, and susceptible to heat damage, too.
 With all those requirements and factors to keep in mind, there’s no question that finding the best hair dryers for thin hair is absolutely essential.
-That’s even more true now as we head into winter, when you’ll have plenty of parties to attend and more reasons to blow dry your hair (not to mention the fact that walking outside into the cold with a wet head is a bad idea).
+Now that winter is pretty much over, it’s time to start taking care of your hair and getting it back to its thick, shiny, lusty best.
+The right hair dryer for thin hair will do just that!

 The good news is that you don’t have to look for any special kind of hair dryer — you just need to find the very best hair dryers, period.
 That’s because the biggest problem with bad hair dryers is that they fry and frizz hair, and so if you’re getting a great hair dryer, you’re also getting a great hair dryer for thin hair.
 At MASSE, we provide recommendations for the best hair dryers based on reviews written by people who have really used them.
 Many of our users have thin hair, so we prioritize their reviews to ensure that you’re finding the real cream of the crop — people who don’t have dry hair won’t be as discerning.
 It’s already a bit of a challenge, having thin hair, and we know that any extra stress is the opposite of helpful!